ikajdan/language_teaching_ontology_patterns/README.md

 The objective of this part is to identify at least 4 situations that should be modeled using an N-ary relation pattern.

 Situations should be identified in Wikipedia pages about (a) urban planning, (b) building construction or (c) language teaching as a second language.
-YUse Wikipedia in English or Spanish.
+Use Wikipedia in English or Spanish.

 For each situation you should provide: